kamshory/MusicProductionManager/README.md

 ## Features

+1. Colaboration
-1. Song Management
+2. Song Management
-2. Album Management
+3. Album Management
-3. Artist Management
+4. Artist Management
-4. genre management
+5. genre management
-5. Genre Management
+6. Genre Management
-6. Song Attachment
+7. Song Attachment
-7. Comment
+8. Comment
-8. Lyric Editor
+9. Lyric Editor
-9. MIDI Editor
+10. MIDI Editor
-10. MIDI Player
+11. MIDI Player
-11. MusicXML Player
+12. MusicXML Player
-12. Karaoke
+13. Karaoke
-13. Recording Teleprompter
+14. Recording Teleprompter
-14. Piano Display
+15. Piano Display
-15. Download Files
+16. Download Files
-16. User Management
+17. User Management
-17. User Role
+18. User Role
-18. Article
+19. Article

+## Colaboration

+Music Production Manager is used jointly by several artists involved in music production, both as composer, arranger, vocalist and even producer.
+Music that has been created by the arranger and given lyrics by the composer can be reviewed by other artists and then given a rating.
+A low rating indicates that the song still has many shortcomings.
+Apart from that, other artists can also provide comments on parts of the song that need improvement.

+Both the composer and arranger can improve the song and then it can be reviewed again by another artist.

+Vocalists can learn the song, both the lyrics and the tune.
+Vocalists can read musical notes and see the piano keys while the song is being played to avoid note mistakes when singing it.

 ## Song Management